EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 * Add the following env vars to `.env-dist` (and adding the comments is a good idea):
 ```
 # OAUTH2
-# Set to `yes` to use OpenID/OAuth2 authentication via the
+# Set to `true` to use OpenID/OAuth2 authentication via the
 # traefik-forward-auth service in d.rymcg.tech.
 # Using OpenID/OAuth2 will require login to access your app,
 # but it will not affect what a successfully logged-in person can do in your